shivermetim/public-file-dump/tims-book-wishlists/Priority.md

 - Martin, Lerone A. *The Gospel of J. Edgar Hoover: How the FBI Aided and Abetted the Rise of White Christian Nationalism.* Princeton University Press, 2023.
 - Freeman, Austin M., editor. *Theology and H.P.
 Lovecraft.* Lexington Books/Fortress Academic, 2022.
 - Havea, Jione, et al., editors. *Theology as Threshold: Invitations from Aotearoa New Zealand.* Lexington Books/Fortress Academic, 2022.
+- Dyrness, William A., and Veli-Matti Kärkkäinen, editors. *Global Dictionary of Theology: A Resource for the Worldwide Church.* IVP Academic, 2008.
 ## Biblical Studies
 - Schneemelcher, Wilhelm, and R. McL Wilson, editors. *New Testament Apocrypha, Vol. 2: Writings Relating To The Apostles Apocalypses And Related Subjects.* Westminster John Knox Press, 2003.
 ## Historical Theology